In theory, we should be able to digest any type of food we consume.

 There is soluble and insoluble fiber.

-With that in mind, what are some easy to digest foods?
+With that in mind, what foods easy to digest?

 What to eat?